-220. The impact on intestinal immune cells was analysed by Western blot and quantitative qRT-PCR.
-Western blot analysis showed that STAT-1 and STAT-6 proteins13 were phosphorylated for M1 and M2 macrophages, respectively and at the same phosphorylation levels in cells not exposed to PS-MPs.
-This suggests that the presence of PS-MPs had no influence on the phosphorylation of the above-mentioned proteins. qRT-PCR tested the levels of CD209 and CD206 surface receptors, as well as CXCL10 and CCL22 expression levels.
+55. The impact on intestinal immune cells was analysed by Western blot and quantitative reverse transcription polymerase chain reaction (qRT-PCR).
+Western blot analysis showed that STAT-1 and STAT-6 proteins10 were phosphorylated for M1 and M2 macrophages, respectively and at the same phosphorylation levels in cells not exposed to PS-MPs.
+This suggests that the presence of PS-MPs had no influence on the phosphorylation of the abovementioned proteins. qRT-PCR tested the levels of CD209 and CD206 surface receptors, as well as CXCL10 and CCL22 expression levels.
 Results showed that levels of protein expression did not differ from control samples.
 To conclude, although uptake is evident, evidence for effects on macrophage polarisation and/or chemokine release were not produced.